microsoft/aurora/README.md

 make docs
 ```

-Afterwards, to view the documentation, open `_build/index.html`.
+To locally view the documentation, open `docs/_build/index.html` in your browser.